excaliburjs/excalibur-tiled/README.md

 ## Not Yet Supported Out of the Box

-* Currently Isometric and Hexagonal maps are not directly supported by Excalibur TileMaps, however the data is still parsed by this plugin and can be used manually by accessing `TiledMapResource.data.rawMap` after loading.
+* Currently Isometric and Hexagonal maps are not directly supported by Excalibur TileMaps, however the data is still parsed by this plugin and can be used manually by accessing the `RawTiledMap` in `TiledMapResource.data.rawMap` after loading.

+* Excalibur Text is limited at the moment and doesn't support Tiled word wrapping or Tiled text alignment other than the default "Left" horizontal, "Top" vertical alignments.

+* Layer offsets are yet not supported.

+* Image Layers - Tiled image layers are not yet supported, but do show up in the `RawTiledMap`.
+Using inserted [Tile Objects](https://doc.mapeditor.org/fr/latest/manual/layers/#image-layers) is a way to achieve the same effect.

+* Group Layers - Tiled group layers are not yet supported, but do show up in the `RawTiledMap`.
+Currently layers in a group do not load.

+* Infinite maps - Tiled infinite maps are not yet supported, but do show up in the `RawTiledMap`.

-* `RawTiledMap` fully types the Tiled 1.4.3 api.
+* `RawTiledMap` fully types the Tiled 1.4.3 api, this can be used to write custom code for anything this plugin doesn't yet support.

 ```typescript